arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 description: ""
 tags: ["Rigging", "blender", "Python", "Technical", "Scripting", "Intermediate"]
 ---
+## 0. What was happening & update on what's going on
 It's been almost a year since the [last post](/posts/202407-ikfkswitch_blender).
 It was actually a super busy time as we were closing on two very important milestones - first [we released a co-op mode](https://www.ign.com/videos/forever-skies-official-co-op-mode-release-date-trailer?utm_campaign=trueAnthem%3A+Manual&utm_medium=trueAnthem&utm_source=facebook&fbclid=IwY2xjawKQY8RleHRuA2FlbQIxMQBicmlkETE3ZkNCY0lBSGp3d0RtUGkwAR4zS0XMNCE9K5Mcr6Q-FJqMq6yBTCbetAu5Vn2Nf6ic7jqKRyFBzktyHW8uew_aem_IAaKIUVM-ABZ70CpPwzwAA) of
 [Forever Skies](https://store.steampowered.com/app/1641960/Forever_Skies/) on 9th of December - it was a culmination of my work on the game, as my project-long task was creating TPP animations to match them to FPP ones.
 It was the last patch before the release, so after a quick Xmas - New Year break we were back working on the final release that happened on [**April the 14th!**](https://store.steampowered.com/news/app/1641960/view/538850173472735858?l=english)